 Change the VPC of an instance

-If the private DNS resolution feature is enabled for an ECS instance, check whether the DNS hostname feature is enabled for the new VPC to which the ECS instance is migrated.
+If the ECS private DNS resolution feature is enabled for an ECS instance, check whether the DNS hostname feature is enabled for the new VPC to which the ECS instance is migrated.
+For more information, see Change the VPC of an ECS instance.

 Change the primary private IP address of an instance

-The private DNS resolution service automatically performs remapping.
-If the primary private IPv4 or IPv6 address of your instance changes, such as when you change the IP address by following the procedure described in the Modify the private IP address of an instance topic, the existing private DNS record that matches the original IP address is deleted, and a new DNS record that matches the new IP address is generated.
+The ECS private DNS resolution service automatically performs remapping.
+If the primary private IPv4 or IPv6 address of your instance changes, such as when you change the primary private IPv4 address, the existing private DNS record that matches the original IP address is deleted, and a new DNS record that matches the new IP address is generated.

 Release an instance